btz1211/meetup/README.md

 # meetup
 repository for meetup that contains:
-1. android code base
+1. node js web api for meetup services
-2. Restful web service code base
+2. web app for meetup
-3. Mysql test scripts and table definitions